ibmdb/python-ibmdb/README.md

   ```

   **Note:** You must need to install ibm_db using command `pip install ibm_db --no-binary :all: --no-cache-dir`
   on Linux, Windows and MacOS to make setting of `IBM_DB_HOME` effective.
+If you want to use Runtime Client or clidriver downloaded from fix central which do not have `include` file, please read [this comment](https://github.com/ibmdb/python-ibmdb/issues/1023#issuecomment-3062805368).

   You are required to set the library path to the clidriver under IBM_DB_HOME to pick this version of the ODBC and CLI Driver.<br>
   e.g: